fizolas/s60v3-tether/README.md

 Pair your phone with your computer; set the computer as "authorised" in the bluetooth menu of the phone

-Run "s60v3-tether phone_name" to tether the phone with bluetooth name "phone_name"
+Run "s60v3-tether phone_name" in a terminal to tether the phone with bluetooth name "phone_name"

 Ctrl-C stops the tethering session leaving the system consistent (both during dial-up channel search or during wvdial)